Skip to content

 • ISO 27001: Covers how information security risks are identified, managed, and reviewed across the organization.

-What it means for clients: Client data stays protected, access is restricted, unusual activity is monitored, and lost devices can be locked quickly.
+What this means for you: Client data stays protected, access is restricted, unusual activity is monitored, and lost devices can be locked quickly.
 Overall, the security fundamentals are well covered.

 What compliance standards does Deel meet?